Open to new projects

 My approach

-I created four guides: how to audit existing terms, how to set up and share a term tracker, how to run a taxonomy exercise to separate product-defined terms from internal noise, and how to record and maintain terms.
+The amnesty work surfaced something else: there was no shared resource for CDs joining a new product area to get on top of terminology from scratch.
+Every CD was reinventing the process.
+I responded by recruiting one of the junior CDs to co-author a four-part Term Hygiene guide with me: how to audit existing terms, how to set up and share a term tracker, how to run a taxonomy exercise to separate product-defined terms from internal noise, and how to record and maintain terms over time.

 The outcome

-Beyond the infrastructure, the work raised the floor for how the whole discipline approached terminology, making it easier to onboard and develop new CDs as teams scaled.
-By embedding term discipline into onboarding and translation infrastructure, the work also reduced the risk of inconsistent or legally ambiguous language reaching users at scale.
+By embedding the resources into the discipline's infrastructure, the work raised the floor for how the whole CD function approached terminology, making it easier to onboard and develop new CDs as teams scaled, and reducing the risk of inconsistent or legally ambiguous language reaching users at scale.

 3 Channels: new-hire onboarding, term-lead training, translation toolkit